 - Faster polish for talking-head clips

-For creators who already know which clips they want, that can be enough to justify the tool.
+For creators who already know which clips they want, that can be enough.
+No shade.

 Teams run into friction when captions are only one step in a larger workflow.
-You still need to think about:
+You still need to figure out:

 - Where trimming and review happen